Updated: June 14, 2018

 - Contact an expert to replace the parts in your current unit to help make it compatible with an approved air conditioner refrigerant.
 This is not recommended.

 - Remain using recycled R22 and burn money like it’s the ozone layer.

-To be clear, the EPA regulates the production and use of this refrigerant, but not your system.
+To be clear, the EPA regulates the production and use of this refrigerant, but not your AC.
 You are not required by the law to replace your air conditioner.
-Ultimately, your AC will not work and it will need to be replaced, and only R410a units will be available to buy.
+Eventually, your AC will not work and it will need to be replaced, and only R410a units will be available to buy.

 The best option is to get a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has many financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
-New AC equipment is more efficient and give you superior comfort, helping to lower your energy costs.
+Service Experts Heating & Air Conditioning has many financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to help you out.
+New AC equipment is more efficient and give you superior comfort, helping to decrease your energy costs.

-You could also pick the status quo and continue using recycled R22 air conditioning refrigerant for the time being.
+You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the foreseeable future.
 While this sounds like a nice alternative, the expense of servicing old R22 A/C systems is starting to exceed several hundred dollars (easily a down payment on a new system).
-You may also see the prices increase as demand continues to rise on a substance that is no longer produced or widely available.
+You may also see the prices increase as demand continues to rise on a substance that is no longer produced or widely accessable.

 If you aren’t sure what type of AC refrigerant your air conditioning system uses, let us help.
 Contact Service Experts Heating & Air Conditioning today and we can provide an inspection to find out if you are currently using R22 and, if so, what you can do.